nus-cs2103-AY2223S2/tp/docs/UserGuide.md

 ---
 ### Edit a recipe: `edit RECIPE_NUMBER`
-Edits a recipe in the recipe book.
+This command edits a recipe in your recipe book.

 Format: `edit RECIPE_NUMBER [t/TITLE] [d/DESCRIPTION] [i/INGREDIENT] [s/STEP] [tag/TAG]...`
 :warning: CAUTION: At least one of the command flags need to be present